arunasurya/academy/bisqp2p.md

 - Price nodes fetch data from a single centralized website (currently bitcoinaverage.com) and serve it to Bisq nodes.

 ## Bisq BSQ explorer
 [The Bisq BSQ Explorer](https://explorer.bisq.network/index.html) is a Bitcoin full node as well as a Bisq node with a web interface around it.
-- it provides basic info on BSQ transactions.
+It provides basic info on BSQ transactions.